zynbahmed/u2_lessons_google_oauth_with_starter_code/README.md

 1. Setup
 2. Review the Starter Code
 3. Create a CRUD Helper Module
-4. Compute the _Average Rating_ of the Reviews
-5. The `mongoose-movies` Data Model
+4. The `mongoose-movies` Data Model
-6. Referencing _Performers_ in the _Movie_ Model
+5. Referencing _Performers_ in the _Movie_ Model
-7. Associating Movies and Performers
+6. Associating Movies and Performers
-8. Essential Questions
+7. Essential Questions

 ## 1. Setup